 Another story has been told of Jack Jouett; while with Gen. Greene, in North Carolina, in the vicinity of Guilford Court-House, on one occasion near a spring between the contending forces, he pounced upon an incautious Briton (Britain) who had come for water, and easily carried him away under one arm as prisoner.
 It is proper here to say that John Jouett, Senior, and his four sons, were all of gigantic stature and strength.
 Charles Jouett is said to have been raised under the immediate notice and enjoyed the friendship of presidents Jefferson, Madison, and Monroe.
 He studied law and practiced a few years in Charlottesville, Virginia, but in 1802, he accepted from the Government the appointment of Indian agent at Detroit, Michigan.
 Mr. Jouett ably filled this position, not only there, but after his transfer to the new and perhaps more important agency at Chicago.

 In 1804, while in Michigan, he took measures at the request of the Government, to learn the facts concerning the settlements at Detroit and vicinity, and submitted an extended report of the same, which appears in one of the printed volumes of American State Papers.
-Charles Jouett was the first Indian agent stationed at Chicago; and William Wells, (Captain Wells, subsequently killed at Chicago Fighting for U.S. at the Fort Dearborn Massacre), the Agent at Fort Wayne, had been advised by the Department, October 17, 1804, that the annuities of the Pottawattamie and Kickapoo Indians under his charge, would in future be sent to Chicago.
-Mr. Jouett under his new appointment moved here in 1805, and by instructions from the War Department, was informed, October 26, of that year, that there would be included in his agency here, the Sacs, Foxes, and Pottawattamies, as well as other [Illiniwek] tribes in the vicinity of Chicago.
+Charles Jouett was the first Indian agent stationed at Chicago; and William Wells, (Captain Wells, subsequently killed at Chicago fighting for the U.S. at the Fort Dearborn Massacre), the Agent at Fort Wayne, had been advised by the Department, October 17, 1804, that the annuities of the Potawatomi and Kickapoo Indians under his charge, would in future be sent to Chicago.
+Mr. Jouett under his new appointment moved here in 1805, and by instructions from the War Department, was informed, October 26, of that year, that there would be included in his agency here, the Sac, Mesquakie (Fox), and Potawatomi, as well as other Illiniwek tribes in the vicinity of Chicago.

 Hon.
 John Wentworth, in a supplement to one of his lectures, gives the names of quite a number of Virginians who were early residents of Chicago; to those may be added that of Charles Jouett.
 Mr. Jouett had married in 1803, Miss Eliza Dodomead; she died in 1805.
 From the time of his first arrival at Chicago, we are unable to state precisely how often or how long he was absent from this post, yet we are advised of one furlough at least, reaching along through the holidays it is understood, in the winter of 1808-09.
 The occasion was his (2nd) marriage, the lady being Miss Susan Randolph Allen, of Clark County, Ky., and we must characterize it as something extraordinary, that their wedding-tour was made on horseback, in the month of January, through the jungles, over the snow-drifts, on the ice, and across the prairies, in the face of driving storms, and the frozen breath of the winds of the north.
 They had on their journey, a Negro servant named Joe Battles, and an Indian guide whose name was Robinson, possibly the late chief Alex Robinson.
 A team and wagon followed, conveying their baggage, and they marked their route for the benefit of any future traveler.